Red Sea Quest

 1) Buy your SIM and pay the visa inside the terminal.
 2) Use Uber/Careem when possible — pre-book a private transfer if you want zero drama.
 3) Carry small EGP notes for tips.
 4) Say “La, shukran” and keep walking.
 5) If you must negotiate a taxi, fix the price before you get in.
 That’s the checklist.
 Follow it and Hurghada will feel easy instead of exhausting.

-Essential Resources on Routri & Travel Guides:
+Essential Resources on Red Sea Quest & Travel Guides:

 • How to buy a SIM card at Hurghada airport — TravelTomTom